What Are Invisalign® Braces?

 Once your trays arrive, installation is as simple as placing them over your teeth.
 You must wear these trays at least 22 hours per day.
 Every two-to-three weeks, you will move on to the next set of trays in your treatment series.
 This way, you keep constant, gentle pressure on your teeth to move them into the correct position.
 You will need a quick checkup visit every six weeks or so to ensure treatment is progressing as planned.
 Invisalign® trays don’t require any special care.
 You can simply brush them gently and rinse them with water whenever you take them out.

-Treatment may last six-to-18 months.
+Treatment may last 6-to-18 months.
 However, some patients need more time to achieve their desired results.
 After you are finished with your aligner trays, you will be fitted with a retainer.
 You must wear this retainer as directed to keep your teeth from drifting back to their old position.

-Can I Eat With My Invisalign?
+Can I Eat with My Invisalign?

 You can, but should remove the trays for each meal and during tooth brushing and flossing.
 You can eat a normal, healthy diet without restricting foods that might get stuck in or damage metal braces.